18 Awesome Wall Streeters And The Celebrities They (Apparently) Look Like

 Ever thought your boss looks just like someone but you can’t put your finger on it?

-Some are spot on.
-Some of these guys would look way better on the big screen (the way the nature of Hollywood intended), and others might actually look better if they just played themself (ie Walter Berchtold – you’ll see why).
+Some are spot on, some of these guys would look way better on the big screen (the way the nature of Hollywood intended), and some might actually look better if they just played themself (ie Walter Berchtold, you’ll see).

 Business Insider Emails & Alerts